 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

-Even though they still serve their purpose, the frosting on cupcakes that feels a bit more special can be made to taste like real fruit.
-If you want a light berry flavor, you can add some buttercream to your prepared strawberry puree (you will need to reduce it so it doesn’t affect the frosting’s consistency).
-The smell of the cake comes from the bakery since we used vanilla beans in the cake batter.
-I like simple decorations because pretty swirls are better than fussy toppers.
+Although they continue to fulfill their function, the frosting on cupcakes that gives them a bit more of a special touch can be customized to taste like real fruit.
+To create a light berry flavor, you can mix some of your prepared, reduced strawberry puree (you will need to reduce it so it doesn’t affect the frosting’s consistency) into some buttercream.
+The scent wafting from the cake comes from the bakery, as we used vanilla beans in the cake batter.
+I prefer simple decorations because pretty swirls are better than fussy toppers.

 34) Mini Cheesecakes